ropensci/onekp/README.md

 # Access 1000 plants dataset

-For info on the 1000 plant proteome project see the project [home page](https://sites.google.com/a/ualberta.ca/onekp/)
+For info on this project see the 1KP [home page](https://sites.google.com/a/ualberta.ca/onekp/).

-If you use this package, please cite the [1KP papers](https://sites.google.com/a/ualberta.ca/onekp/papers-to-cite).

 ## Examples